ViktorGox/ProjectClientOnBoardGitProject/Documents/Scrum Document.md

 documented those in the Plan of Approach.
 Moving forward, I plan to maintain a balance between work and meetings to enhance my productivity for the team, ensuring active participation in our upcoming meetings.

+## Sprint 1

+### Meeting 8 - 5.12.2023

+During this meeting we discussed our progress and problems that each member encountered during the work.
+Main problem was that we all focused on creating basic frontend for all the pages we have planned.
+As a result, big components were created that were only suitable for one specific page and could not be used for other pages, which lead to lots of code duplications.
+For backend, we kept working on the database and built some starting routers for the server.
+We were only about to switch to basic js instead of typescript, so some system files and js files which had typescript code should be changed in the backend.

+Present:
+Jafar
+Justin (Scrum master)
+Ferhat
+Viktor
+Aleks
+Ruben
+Yaroslav

+Absent:
+Justin

+### Meeting 9 - 7.12.2023

+At this meeting some of our members shared that they have problems using bootstrap library for frontend styling.
+So we grouped up and helped each other to understand some basic principles of bootstrap.
+It made code with bootstrap readable for everyone and we moved on splitting our tasks.
+About three main pages were ready, and we had to finalize database design to know if we were missing something.

+Present:
+Jafar
+Justin (Scrum master)
+Ferhat
+Viktor
+Aleks
+Ruben
+Yaroslav

 ### Meeting 10 - 12.12.2023 9:30